SEO Directory Structure: How to Organize Your Website Content for Better Rankings

 Today, I’m sharing the exact framework that helped me transform a struggling website into an SEO powerhouse, including several unconventional approaches you won’t find in typical SEO guides.

-• A well-organized content directory improves search engine crawling, indexing, and user experience
+• A well-organized SEO directory structure improves search engine crawling, indexing, and user experience

 • Choose between flat structures (better for smaller sites) and hierarchical structures (better for larger sites)